MiroRahkonen/Fullstack-Project/README.md

 ```rb
 # npm run start
 ```
-6. For the angular app, navigate to /angular-source/ folder inside of another terminal
+6. Open another terminal for the angular app and navigate to the /angular-source/ folder in the other terminal

-7. To install the angular app dependencies, run command
+7. Install the angular app dependencies with command
 ```rb
 # npm install
 ```